 Six hours of Thesis, INSC 500, must be taken within the 36 hours (as of Fall 2016) required for graduation.
 (Students may register for more than 6 hours of INSC 500, but only 6 hours will count towards graduation.)
 The required thesis hours can be taken in one semester or spread over two or more terms.
 Students must be registered for INSC 500 in the semester they complete and defend their thesis.
 The oral defense of the thesis, which is the final comprehensive examination, substitutes for the written examination that is taken by non-thesis students.

-As one of the three exit requirement options, the ePortfolio provides an opportunity to integrate one’s learning across the entire SIS program and to present one’s capstone achievement in the program.
+The ePortfolio provides an opportunity to integrate one’s learning across the entire SIS program and to present one’s capstone achievement in the program.
 The ePortfolio focuses on both learning process and learning outcomes.
 As a student-driven process, developing an ePortfolio engages the student to take a systematic look at the learning experiences through self-reflection, self-evaluation, and synthesis and integration of knowledge with real world applications.
 Further, the ePortfolio process also nurtures lifelong learning skills to prepare students for the 21st Century challenges facing information professionals.
 All ePortfolio option students must take INSC 505—ePortfolio upon completion of the required courses or concurrently with the required courses.

 Students not enrolled in courses in their final semester must register for one credit hour of INSC 502 Use of Facilities and Registration or pay the Exam fee incurred by the Graduate School.
 The Exam fee is the cost equivalent of one credit hour and must be paid by the date listed on the Non-thesis Programs Deadlines sheet found on the Graduate School website.